ffelten/CrazyRL/crazy_rl_unity/readme.md

 ### Options Menu

+- Drones speed: Set the speed of the drones using input field.

 - Camera Settings: Change the camera's view angle using the buttons.
 The red arrow on the icon represents the camera direction.

 - Restart: Restart the simulation by first pressing the reset button (repositions the drones to their initial positions) and then the restart button (resumes the simulation).

 - Application Window Resolution: Change the application window's resolution using the dropdown menu.

+- Terrain Change: Switch the environment (natural or industrial) using the dropdown menu.

 - Quit Button: Exit the application without causing it to crash.